TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Without an answer, Nina led my hand closer to the fire.
 I knew what was about to happen: I would run around like a klutzy cartoon character, madly waving my flame-engulfed hand.
 I tried to pull away, but Nina’s biceps tightened.
 She meant business.
 I had to suspend my disbelief.

-Disbelief had been a common thread throughout my stay.
-At 370 square miles, the island nation is smaller than Hong Kong.
-Despite its size, the place never felt little.
-The azure horizon, punctuated by palm trees, stretched to no end; the skies remained wide open day and night; and the rain forest in the interior was folded impenetrably, as if guarding a dense riddle within.
+Disbelief was a common thread throughout my stay.
+At 370 square miles, the island nation is more petite than Hong Kong.
+Despite its size, the place never felt small.
+The azure horizon, punctuated by palm trees, stretched to no end; the skies remained broad open day and night, and the impenetrable rain forest in the interior was folded as if guarding a dense riddle within.

 Very few times did I see a sizeable crowd.
-At the airport, hoards of relatives welcoming back their children wept on the tarmac; in the city center, vendors and shoppers gathered around the crumbling market hall.
+At the airport, hoards of relatives welcoming back their children wept on the tarmac; vendors and shoppers gathered around the crumbling market hall in the city center.
 Otherwise, I would look around and find very few people to fill those stretches of open space.

-Just a week before, I had arrived on an air-conditioned plane that traversed halfway down Africa in a matter of hours.
-Yet, on the ground, life was happening at an entirely different speed.
-The unpaved roads kept unfurling themselves, making the thirty-some miles to the southern tip of the island a three-hour journey.
+Just a week before, I had arrived on an air-conditioned plane that traversed halfway down Africa in hours.
+Yet, life was happening on the ground at an entirely different speed.
+The unpaved roads kept unfurling themselves, making the thirty-some miles to the island's southern tip a three-hour journey.
 São Tomé was a small place with an unfamiliar vastness that I struggled to take in.

 In São Tomé, too, I’d heard “Chinês” before.
 Back in the capital city, faint variations of ching-chang-chong, ring-a-ting-tong would trail me as I sauntered by a schoolyard.
 Here in São João dos Angolares, however, this was the only sound I heard.
 I was a one-man freak show parade.